bkrpub/EngineRoom/README.markdown

   it falls back to its own copy.

   This feature was just born and is not yet documented, for an example see [AFCache](https://github.com/artifacts/AFCache), a feature-rich embeddable HTTP cache for iOS and OSX applications.
-  The embed feature is still steaming from the presses.
   To use it with AFCache, checkout AFCache and EngineRoom at the same directory level, use a shared build directory, drag the AFCache Project into your project and then proceed as described under "Usage"